 Kalkalpen Wilderness is a large contiguous piece of wild land and it includes several important habitats types, such as conifers, mixed and broadleaf forest, alpine pastures and rocks.
 The flora of Kalkalpen Wilderness and the Kalkalpen National Park represents 927 vascular plant species, which have been documented through biotope mapping.
 This represents about one third of all plant species that exist in Austria.

-Priority species include also the sporadically presence of wolf, the protected alpine long-horned Rosalia beetle, and the bear moth.
+Priority species include the sporadically presence of wolf, the protected alpine long-horned Rosalia beetle, and the bear moth.
 In 1999, the Eurasian lynx was reintroduced in Kalkalpen National Park.
 This was an important step for the return of the Eurasian lynx to the Alps.

 Wilderness Tourism Experience

 The Kalkalpen Wilderness is an important place from a tourism and recreational perspective.
-Visitors and other recreational activities have a long tradition in Kalkalpen National Park and the management has made great strides to minimize the negative impact of tourism, in particular in the Kalkalpen Wilderness.
+Recreational activities have a long tradition in Kalkalpen National Park and the management has made great strides to minimise the negative impact of tourism, in particular in the Kalkalpen Wilderness.
 Canoeing is not possible because of the steepness and ruggedness of relevant river sections.
 Mountain biking is directed to the Kalkalpen Wilderness transition zone with abandoned forest roads.
 Paragliding is forbidden by the regulations of the Kalkalpen National Park, which do not allow for any aerial traffic for sports.
 Pitching tents is allowed in designated spots throughout the Kalkalpen National Park.